MinayoMelanie/MinayoMelanie/README.md

 ## 🚀 **Future Goals**

-### 🌟 Become a proficient software developer, contributing to innovative projects.
+### 🌟 Become a proficient software engineer, contributing to innovative projects.
 ### 🌍 Use my tech skills to create solutions that address social and environmental issues.
 ### 🌳 Inspire and encourage other women to explore the exciting world of technology.